seasonedcc/croods/docs/docs/the-actions.md

 #### Params

 This method is configured by calling it with a `config` param, an object with everything you could config on [`useCroods`](/docs/use-croods-api) and then called again to pass the data to the server.
+On the data object you can pass two options as keys: the `$_requestConfig object` that will customize the request ([See the options here](https://github.com/axios/axios#request-config)) and the `_addToTop object` that will add the object create on the top of the list.

 ```
 const [state, actions] = useCroods({ name: 'todos' })